-The Minimum Standards apply to all privately rented property that is currently let or available for letting.
+The Minimum Standards apply to all privately rented properties that are currently let or available for letting.
 All landlords have a legal obligation to ensure that their rented properties comply with the regulations, which are the Housing (Standards for Rented Houses) Regulations 2019 (full regulation can be viewed on www.irishstatutebook.ie)

 What do the Minimum Standards cover –